chantelwetzel-noaa/data_summary/doc/_main.md

 # Chilipepper rockfish
  The most recent assessment of Chilipepper rockfish was a update assessment conducted in 2015.
 Across available data, Chilipepper rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 151,592 length observations, 53,454 age readings, and 2,689 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 41,931 length observations, 8,784 age readings, and 2,689 otoliths that are available to be aged.
-In California, since 2000, a total of 39,100 length observations, 8,784 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 2,785 length observations, 0 age readings, and 2,689 otoliths have been collected In Washington, since 2000, a total of 46 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 39,100 length observations, 8,784 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 2,785 length observations, 0 age readings, and 2,689 otoliths have been collected.
+In Washington, since 2000, a total of 46 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 6,786 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 6,775 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 6,755 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 19 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 6,755 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 19 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 31,590 length observations, 8,654 age readings, and 2,804 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 2,110 length observations, 0 age readings, and 1,898 otoliths that are available to be aged.